mseafox-github/jekyll-serif-theme/_services/accounting.md

 This strategy involves getting a property under contract with a long option period (typically 60-90 days) and then auctioning or otherwise marketing the property to potential buyers.

-**This is the least-worst case scenario.**

 ### Who is this for?

-**Seller**
- The property is not a high prospect for traditional retail buyers, typically from the MLS (Multiple Listing Service).
+For seller who fit this scenario, where the property is not a high prospect for traditional retail buyers, typically from the MLS (Multiple Listing Service).
 Meaning it has liens, needs repair, and/or for any number of reasons including, but not limited to pre-foreclosure or emergencies.
-FSBO (For Sale By Owner) may be a better alternative.
+The sale is not straightforward and therefore does not fit the traditional sale framework.
+And you still want the best price and fast.

 ### How can we help?
 We are members of the largest real estate network in North America.
 We will strive to get you the best pricing and as quickly as possible.